-- 80,167,047 shares of our common stock were outstanding. - The market value of one share of our common stock was \$67.86. - The number of shares remaining available for future grants, under the Incentive Plan was 3,484,132. - The weighted average exercise price of all outstanding stock options was \$15.37. - The weighted average remaining contractual term for all outstanding stock options was 1.94 years.
+- 80,167,047 shares of our common stock were outstanding. - The market value of one share of our common stock was \$67.86. - The number of shares remaining available for future grants, under the Incentive Plan was 3,484,132. - The weighted average exercise price of all outstanding stock options was \$15.37. - The weighted average remaining contractual term for all outstanding stock options was 1.94 years. - 467,880 Options outstanding. - 2,542,151 RSU and MSU (assuming maximum levels of achievement) outstanding.

 Historical Burn Rate.
 We look at the rate at which we grant awards under our equity incentive programs (also known as our "burn rate") by measuring the number of shares subject to equity awards granted in a fiscal year divided by the weighted average equivalent of shares of common stock outstanding for that fiscal year.
-Our 3-year average adjusted burn-rate for the Incentive Plan is 4.0% (adjusted so that each full-value award is counted as two and one half shares of stock) is below the burn rate cap published by Institutional Shareholder Services Inc. ("ISS"), a leading proxy advisory service, for companies in our industry.
+Our 3-year average adjusted burn-rate for the Incentive Plan is 4.0% (adjusted so that each full-value award is counted as two and one half shares of stock) is below the burn rate benchmark published by Institutional Shareholder Services Inc. ("ISS"), a leading proxy advisory service, for companies in our industry.